-Based on average total phosphorous measured in 2010 (16.8 μ g/L), Touchwood Lake is considered mesotrophic, or moderately productive.
-Compared to previous years, 16.8 μ g/L is within the normal phosphorous range for Touchwood Lake (Table 1).
-A seasonal minimum of 12 μ g/L was recorded on September 3rd, and a seasonal maximum of 20 μ g/L was recorded on July 23rd (Figure 4).
-Chlorophyll-a remained relatively stable throughout the summer and averaged 1.90 μ g/L, the lowest seen in recent years.
-Low chlorophyll-a was not uncommon in Alberta during 2010, as summer temperatures were not hot enough to promote large algal blooms.
+Based on average total phosphorus measured in 2014 (14.1 μ g/L), Touchwood Lake is considered mesotrophic, or moderately productive.
+Compared to previous years, 14.1 μ g/L is within the normal phosphorus range for Touchwood Lake (Table 1).
+A seasonal minimum of 0.5 μ g/L was recorded on June 27th, and a seasonal maximum of 20 μ g/L was recorded on July 18th, August 28th, and September 19th (Figure 5).

+Chlorophyll-a remained stable throughout the summer and averaged 1.94 μ g/L, one of the lowest observed in recent years, besides 2010.
+Chlorophyll-a measured a minimum of 1.3 μ g/L on August 28th and a seasonal maximum of 2.4 μ g/L on August 15th (Figure 5).
 If chlorophyll-a was used as the indicator of trophic status, Touchwood Lake would be considered oligotrophic, or of low-productivity.

-Finally, total nitrogen decreased steadily throughout the summer, with an average of 0.650 mg/L. In comparison to previous data, 0.650 mg/L is within the normal range of nitrogen variation for Touchwood Lake (Table 1).
+Finally, total Kjeldahl nitrogen increased a few times throughout the summer, with an average of 588 μ g/L (Table 1).
+The lowest concentration was measured on June 27th at 350 μ g/L and then a seasonal maximum was observed on July 18th at 720 μ g/L (Figure 5).

-Figure 4 - Total phosphorous (μ g/L), total Kjeldahl nitrogen (mg/L), and chlorophyll-a (μ g/L) measured four times over the course of the summer at Touchwood Lake.
+Figure 5 - Total phosphorous (μ g/L), total Kjeldahl nitrogen (mg/L), and chlorophyll-a (μ g/L) measured five times over the course of the summer at Touchwood Lake.

-Average pH at Touchwood Lake was well above neutral at 8.35 (Table 1).
-High alkalinity (146 mg/L CaCO3) likely helps to buffer the lake against changes to pH.
-Bicarbonate and calcium are dominant ions in Touchwood Lake.
-Compared to previous years, water chemistry parameters have changed very little and are all within a normal range.
-Metals were measured twice during the summer of 2010, and all fell within their recommended guidelines (Table 2).
+Average pH at Touchwood Lake was well above neutral at 8.212 (Table 1).
+High alkalinity (142.8 mg/L CaCO3) and bicarbonate (174.6 mg/L HCO3) likely helps to buffer the lake against changes to pH.
+Calcium (29.63 mg/L), magnesium (13.13 mg/L) and sodium (9.58 mg/L) are the dominant ions in Touchwood Lake contributing to a conductivity of 269.2 μ S/cm.
+In comparison to previous years, water chemistry parameters have changed very little and are all within a normal range.

+Metals were measured twice during the summer of 2014, and all fell within their recommended guidelines (Table 2).